-If you export to the EU and you have European branch offices in the UK and other European countries, the exit of the UK from the EU will have little effect, other than on the question of language.
-Unless Scotland or Ireland choose to leave the UK and join the EU, AND they choose to include English as one of their official languages, it’s possible that English may no longer be an official language of the European Union.
-This could mean that instructions, manuals, operator screens, hazard warnings and other text-based information on your products that are provided primarily in English may no longer be permitted.
+If you export to the EU and have European branch offices in the UK and other European countries, the exit of the UK from the EU will have little effect other than on the question of language.
+Unless Scotland or Ireland choose to leave the UK and join the EU, AND they choose to include English as one of their official languages, English may no longer be an official language of the European Union.
+This could mean that instructions, manuals, operator screens, hazard warnings and other text-based information on your products that are primarily in English may no longer be permitted.

-If you are using the services of a company that provides services to “compile the technical file” for your product, and that company is located in the UK, you will have to find another company to provide these services.
-This would also be true for companies using services of company acting as Authorized Representatives.
+Suppose you are using the services of a company that provides services to “compile the technical file” for your product, and that company is located in the UK.
+In that case, you will have to find another company to provide these services.
+This would also be true for companies using the company’s services acting as Authorized Representatives.
 Again, I recommend taking a deep breath and waiting to see what Scotland and Ireland will do.

-If a change in Authorized Representative, or person “authorised to compile” is required, this will also impact the information on the nameplates on your products since the Authorized Representative’s or person-authorised-to-compile’s name and contact coordinates must be on the nameplate along with the manufacturer’s information.
-This same change will also be required on the product Declaration of Conformity or Incorporation.
+Suppose a change in Authorized Representative or person “authorized to compile” is required.
+In that case, this will also impact the information on the nameplates of your products since the Authorized Representative’s or person-authorized-to-compile’s name, and contact coordinates must be on the nameplate along with the manufacturer’s information.
+This same change will also be required on the Declaration of Conformity or Incorporation.

-We need to give the UK and the EU some time to determine how they are going to organise their divorce.
-This is a world changing decision, and the changes will not be done without due care and attention.
-In the mean time, we must watch and wait.
-Here at Compliance inSight Consulting and the Machinery Safety 101 blog, we will be watching and talking to our colleagues in Europe, and we will keep you up to date as we know more.
+We need to give the UK and the EU some time to determine how they will organize their divorce.
+This is a world-changing decision; the changes will not be done without due care and attention.
+In the meantime, we must watch and wait.
+Here at Compliance inSight Consulting and the Machinery Safety 101 blog, we will be watching and talking to our colleagues in Europe, and we will keep you updated as we know more.